json-schema-org/conference/Add_NEW_CONFERENCE_EDITION.md

 Description of the sessions for this edition (For example, Browse through all sessions from the JSON Schema Conference YYYY.
 Click on a session to view details, watch the presentation, and access related resources.)
 ```

-4. Add individual session files in the `content/archive-sessions/YYYY/` directory with the following structure:
+4. Move all session files from `content/sessions/` to `content/archive-sessions/YYYY/`.
+Each session file should maintain structure below:

 ```yaml
 ---